Introduction

 7. How should I prepare for Making Tax Digital (MTD) requirements?

-From April 2025, MTD is mandatory for all VAT-registered businesses and those with income over £30,000 from self-employment or property.
+From 6 April 2026, MTD is mandatory for all VAT-registered businesses and self-employed or rental income over £50,000.
 Small business tax advice now includes:

 - Moving to MTD-compliant software